 We break down the barriers of biodiversity when we interact with animals that we haven’t really interacted with before, when we eat wild animals, when we cut down trees… The coronavirus may have come from a bat, but it was human activity that invaded their habitat and spread it from there.

 “We’re breaking the barriers of biodiversity, which were the dams holding back these viruses and other pathogens”

 We’re at a critical juncture and, in some ways, this coronavirus may have made us wake up.
 It’s stopped the world and has placed us back at the starting gate again.
 Maybe we should see this situation as an opportunity to start from scratch.
 If we’re clever, we won’t repeat these mistakes.
 Now a climate emergency has been declared.
-According to the United Nations, if we don’t change the prevailing dynamic, by 2030 the deterioration of the planet will be irreversible.
+According to the United Nations, if we don’t change the prevailing dynamic, in a few years the deterioration of the planet will be irreversible.